About our program:

 Age verification and eligibility: All household members must be 55 years of age or older at the time of move-in.
 Each household member must provide documentation establishing their eligibility including, but not limited to, a government issued identification card.

 Screening application: Each household member must have their age verified prior to completing a screening application.
 The screening application includes a credit, criminal, and landlord reference check.
-Please note that a screening fee of $41 per person as well as a holding fee of $300 will be due at the time of the application and are non-refundable.
-Prior to submitting your screening application, please review our screening criteria.
+Please note that a screening fee of $41 per person (non-refundable) as well as a holding deposit of $300 (refundable) will be due at the time of the application.
+Prior to submitting your screening application and to see the full policy on the holding deposit, please review our screening criteria.

 Resident Eligibility Application (REA): After the screening application is approved, all applicants will be required to complete a REA.
 The REA is completed to ensure that the total household income does not exceed the maximum allowable income for their household size.